Revolutionary Socialist Party (India): After Independence

 In 1953 Jogesh Chandra Chatterjee left the party and rejoined the Indian National Congress.
 Tribid Kumar Chaudhuri became the new general secretary of the party.

 In 1969 RSP sympathizers in East Pakistan formed the Sramik Krishak Samajbadi Dal.
-RSP and SKSD maintains a close relations from that moment onwards.
+RSP and SKSD maintain a close relations from that moment onwards.

 Ahead of the 1977 elections, a section of the party in Kerala broke away and formed the National Revolutionary Socialist Party.
 The NRSP contested the election in alliance with the Communist Party of India (Marxist).

 Recent history

 In 2000 a severe split affected the Kerala branch, when the regional party chief Baby John broke away and formed Revolutionary Socialist Party (Bolshevik).
 The RSP(B) joined the Congress-led United Democratic Front.

 In 2002 RSP supported, along with the other Left Front parties, the presidential candidature of Lakshmi Sahgal.
 Saghal, who challenged the main candidate A. P. J. Abdul Kalam, got around 10% of the votes.

 The erstwhile RSP, which was part of the LDF for almost three decades, decided to walk out of the LDF in March 2014, after the CPI(M) arbitrarily announced the candidature of politburo member and sitting legislator M. A. Baby for the Kollam Lok Sabha seat.
 Later RSP was offered the loksabha seat by the UDF.
 The RSP candidate N. K. Premachandran defeated LDF candidate M.A.
 Baby in the election of 2014.
 Later in June 2014, both the factions of RSP in Kerala- RSP(B) and RSP merged.
 Later, a faction headed by Kovoor Kunjumon left the party to form a new party named Revolutionary Socialist Party (Leninist).
 The main faction of the RSP successfully defended its bastion Kollam Loksabha seat in 2019 fielding N. K. Premachandran again despite aggressive campaign by the LDF but suffered huge defeats in the 2016 and 2021 Kerala Legislative Assembly elections, with all its candidates losing.
 But, Kovoor Kunjumon was elected to the Legislative Assembly from Kunnathur, and his party supports the LDF.
+In the 2026 election, the RSP re-entered the Assembly after a decade-long absence with 3 seats.

 Current situation

-In Kerala, RSP is the part of UDF and N K Premachandran is the present MP (Kollam Lok Sabha) in the Lok Sabha.
-RSP(L) is the part of LDF in Kerala and Kovoor Kunjumon is the present MLA (Kunnathoor) in Kerala Assembly.
+In Kerala, RSP is the part of UDF.
+N K Premachandran is the present MP (Kollam Lok Sabha) in the Lok Sabha.
+Ullas Kovur, Shibu Baby John and Vishnu Mohan are the present MLAs in Kerala Assembly.
 RSP is part of the Left Front in West Bengal and Tripura.